-The value of $\alpha$ controls the trade-off between the the efficiency without the presence of outliers and the robustness even for larger trends.
+The first point is the choice of $\alpha$.
+The value of $\alpha$ controls the trade-off between the efficiency without the presence of outliers and the robustness even for larger trends.
 For an objective selection of $\alpha$, constructing an information criterion is one possible direction, but requires sufficient discussions and experiments.
-In practice, monitoring the behaviours of the minimum spectral R\'{e}nyi divergence estimates for several values of $\alpha$ (say, $\alpha=0.5,0.75,0.9$) would be a workaround.
+In practice, monitoring the behaviors of the minimum spectral R\'{e}nyi divergence estimates for several values of $\alpha$ (say, $\alpha=0.5,0.75,0.9$) would be a workaround.

-The minimum spectral R\'{e}nyi divergence estimates can accommodate a superposition of outliers in the frequency domain, which is omitted in this paper because the extension is straightforward.
-This is also confirmed by numerical experiments in Section \ref{sec:numerical}.